A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: New Quantum Algorithm for Multivariate Polynomial Systems

 To overcome this barrier, we introduce a new instance-aware rescaling scheme that produces the weighted Boolean Macaulay linear system.
 Although the condition number of the weighted matrix remains exponentially large, still ruling out all previous QLS algorithms, we show that our new QLS algorithm could potentially work in this regime for certain polynomial systems.
 Consequently, the door reopens to meaningful quantum speedups for problems that reduce to multivariate polynomial solving, including the graph isomorphism problem.

 Next, in \cref{subsec:BooleanLinear}, we restate the problem of solving systems of polynomial equations and define the associated Boolean Macaulay linear system as in \cite{ding2023limitations}.
 In \cref{subsec:weightBoolinear}, we proposed a new rescaling strategy to bypass the truncated QLS condition number lower bound established in~\cite{ding2023limitations} by introducing a weighted Boolean Macaulay linear system.
-Finally, in \cref{subsec:polysysalgorithm}, we present our new quantum algorithm and its time complexity for solving multivariate polynomial systems, which exploits the structure of the weighted Boolean Macaulay linear system using our new QLS algorithm.
+In \cref{subsec:polysysalgorithm}, we present our new quantum algorithm and its time complexity for solving multivariate polynomial systems, which exploits the structure of the weighted Boolean Macaulay linear system using our new QLS algorithm.
+In \cref{subsec:polyexample}, we illustrate the effectiveness of our new QLS based algorithm using a toy polynomial system, showing that it achieves an exponential advantage over existing QLS based approaches.
+In \cref{subsec:MISpolysys}, we further extend the analysis to the planted MIS problem and identify the conditions under which our algorithm runs in polynomial time.